microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 	/**
 	 * A document diagnostic report indicating
 	 * no changes to the last result.
 A server can
-	 * only return `unchanged` if result ids are
+	 * only return `unchanged` if result IDs are
 	 * provided.
 	 */
 	kind: DocumentDiagnosticReportKind.Unchanged;

 	/**
-	 * A result id which will be sent on the next
+	 * A result ID which will be sent on the next
 	 * diagnostic request for the same document.
 	 */
 	resultId: string;